chdenat/ACF-Json-location-Manager/Readme.md

 ACF is a great tool for wordpress and its creator, `Eliott Condon`, has inserted a lot of hooks in the code and AJLM tool is using some of them to achieve the job.

-- During the load process, for syncronisation, AJLM scans all the possible directories (themes or plugins) to check if there is a location directory.
-All the json files are the copied to a specific directory, used by the "load-json" ACF hook.
-This directory stands in theme/uploads directory, under a directory called ajlm by default (itt is possible to use another name, see below).
+- During the load process, for syncronisation, AJLM scans all the possible directories (themes,plugins or manualy add) to check if there is a location directory.
+All the json files are then copied to a specific directory, used by the `load-json` ACF hook.
+This directory stands in theme directory, under a directory called  `ajlm` by default (it is possible to use another name, see below).
-- During the save process, AJSLM will checks the location bound to the Field group using 'save-json' ACF Hook.
+- During the save process, AJLM will checks the location bound to the Field group using 'save-json' ACF Hook.
 Then ACF will save the json file in the right place.

 ## How to use it ?